lady-h-world/My_Garden/reading_pages/Secret_Guest/deploy_ai_app3.md

 #### Code Structure
 To make Streamlit app work, you need to follow a few rules in the code structure:
 * List all the required python packages in [requirements.txt][4] file, along with the version of each package specified.
 This file will be used to establish the environment during the app deployment stage.
-  * After installing all the required packages, Lady H. normally run command `pip freeze >> requirements.txt` to generate this file.
+  * After installing all the required packages, you can run command `pip freeze >> requirements.txt` to generate this file.
 * Create a .py file as the app's home page, such as the "explore.py" shown below.
-* Create a folder named <b>"pages"</b> to store all app pages except the home page, each page is a .py file too.
+* Create a folder named <b>"pages"</b> to store all app pages except the home page, each page here is a .py file too.
   * The folder name here has to be "pages", otherwise Streamlit can't locate the pages 😉.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/streamlit_code_structure.png" width="359" height="203" />